-- a) Whenever a bench minor penalty is assessed, if the player guilty of the infraction including players in the penalty box, are identified by the Officials, that player will serve the penalty.
-If the player is not identified, then the coach of the penalized team shall designate any player on the ice at the time of the infraction to serve the penalty. - b) All team personnel on the bench must be recorded on the game sheet.
+- a) Whenever a bench minor penalty is to be assessed according to the rules, if the player guilty of the actual infraction, including players in the penalty box, are identified by the Referee, that player shall serve the penalty.
+However, if the player is not identified, then the manager/coach of the penalized team shall designate any player of their team on the ice at the time of the infraction to serve the penalty. - b) All team personnel behind the bench must be recorded on the game sheet.
 If one of the named people on the bench receives a bench minor or a game misconduct, his name must be recorded on the penalty timesheet.
 If the Referee is unable to get the offending person's name from either the coach or playing personnel, the team shall receive a bench minor penalty in addition to whatever other penalties that individual incurred.
 Also, the Referee shall report such incident to the RIC following the conclusion of the game.